Focus on Assessment & Intervention

 You'll work with our faculty on high-impact research themes including evidence-based school mental health programs, positive child well-being, cultural competence, neuropsychology, literacy assessment and intervention.

-The School Psychology Concentration in the College of Arts & Science at the University of South Carolina is accredited by the American Psychological Association (APA)'s Commission on Accreditation* and approved by the National Association of School Psychologists (NASP) through a partnership with the National Council on Accreditation of Teacher Education (NCATE).
+The School Psychology Concentration in the College of Arts & Sciences at the University of South Carolina is accredited by the American Psychological Association (APA)'s Commission on Accreditation* and approved by the National Association of School Psychologists (NASP) through a partnership with the National Council on Accreditation of Teacher Education (NCATE).
 It was the third School Psychology Graduate Program in the United States to receive APA accreditation (1974).
 The last APA site visit was in 2015.
 The next one will be in 2022.

 This document contains the APA required Student Admissions, Outcome and Other Data (pdf) for the School Program.